ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_verifying.rst

 Verifying signed collections
 -----------------------------

 If a collection has been signed by a :term:`distribution server`, the server will provide ASCII armored, detached signatures to verify the authenticity of the MANIFEST.json before using it to verify the collection's contents.
 This option is not available on all distribution servers.
-See :ref:`distributing_collections` for a table listing which servers support collection signing.
+See :ref:`distributing_collections` for a table listing the servers that support collection signing.
 See :ref:`installing_signed_collections` for how to verify a signed collection when you install it.

 To verify a signed installed collection: